jinyoungsul/jinyoungsul.github.io/_posts/2021-07-09-HackerRank-SQL-Aggregation11.md

+---
+title : HackerRank-Aggregation-Weather Observation Station 14

+tags:
+    - sql
+categories:
+    - sql
+date: '2021-07-09'

+---

-﻿# Weather Observation Station 14
+# Weather Observation Station 14

 Query the greatest value of the  _Northern Latitudes_  (_LAT_N_) from  **STATION**  that is less than  137.2345.
 Truncate your answer to 4 decimal places.